olitrussle/blog/_posts/2017-04-19-trussle-stories-the-teacher.md

 excerpt: >-
   In this story, we hear from Jeni, a first time buyer who was nervous about getting a mortgage.
 Luckily, Trussle was there to help.
-thumbnail_filename: 'Jeni trussle square.JPG'
+thumbnail_filename: Jeni trussle square.JPG
-author: 'Lydia Bower'
+author: Lydia Bower
 date: '2017-04-19T00:00:00.000Z'
 ---
 ![Jeni Trussle teacher]({{site.baseurl}}/images/post_images/Jeni Trussle.JPG)